SciML/ReservoirComputing.jl/docs/src/examples/layers.md

 W_out = ESNtrain(esnsvd, beta)
 output = ESNpredict(esnsvd, predict_len, W_out)
 ```
-And of course the result can be plotted as always:
+And, of course, the result can be plotted as always:
 ```julia
 plot(transpose(output),layout=(3,1), label="predicted")
 plot!(transpose(test),layout=(3,1), label="actual")
 ```
 ![esnsvdfixedseed](https://user-images.githubusercontent.com/10376688/90959522-f59d1e00-e49b-11ea-9b34-9e88ae3b4adf.png)

-As we can see the results can vary wildly from one architecture to another, so be careful with the choiche of the layers.
+As we can see, the results can vary wildly from one architecture to another, so be careful with the choice of the layers.

 ## References